Small Bands Repertoire

 Our tutors provide music for the groups to work on which can vary enormously and cover many different styles of jazz.
 As a taster, to show the range of material covered, here is a selection of tunes the bands played in one week...

 Sing On (The Eureka Brass Band), Jana's Delight (Don Pullen), Tin Tin Deo (Dizzy Gillespie), Southern Smiles (Keith Jarrett), Ramblin' (Ornette Coleman), Bock to Bock (Wes Montgomery), Thunder Walk (George Benson), Home at Last (Hank Mobley), Sonnymoon for Two (Sonny Rollins), Dedication to Thomas Mapfumo (Don Cherry), An Gliomach (trad Irish), Holy Family (Albert Ayler), In Deep (Bill Frisell), Walking on the Moon (Andy LaVerne), I Mean You (Thelonious Monk), Moon Alley (Tom Harrell), Just Squeeze Me (Duke Ellington), Rio (Victor Feldman), Moonglow (Irving Mills), Birk's Works (Dizzy Gillespie), Celeste (Ralph Towner and Norma Winstone), Caravan (Juan Tizol), Sidewinder (Lee Morgan).

 Jam Session Repertoire

 Jamey Aebersold vol 54 would be a good place to start for standard jam session repertoire.
-Click the "Shop now" link to see this book (with CD included) on the Amazon store.
+Click the book cover below to see this book (with CD included) on the Amazon store.